MjxSjx/Portfolio/README.md

 # Portfolio
-Hello there, this is where I will put my case studies for all things data!
+Hello there, this is where I keep my case studies for all things data!

 Case Study 1: How Does a Bike-Share Navigate Speedy Success?